Facebook says it's getting better at removing hate speech

 Facebook's report comes a day after The New York Times published an extensive report on how Facebook deals with crisis after crisis over the past two years.
 The Times described Facebook's strategy as "delay, deny and deflect."

-Facebook said Thursday it has cut times with a Washington public relations firm, Definers, which the Times said Facebook hired to discredit opponents.
+Facebook said Thursday it has cut ties with a Washington public relations firm, Definers, which the Times said Facebook hired to discredit opponents.
 Facebook CEO Mark Zuckerberg said during a call with reporters that he learned about the company's relationship with Definers only when he read the Times report.

 On community guidelines, Facebook also released metrics on issues such as child nudity and sexual exploitation, terrorist propaganda, bullying and spam.
-While it is publishing how many violations it is catching, the company said it can't always reliably measure how prevalent these things are on Facebook overall.
+While it is disclosing how many violations it is catching, the company said it can't always reliably measure how prevalent these things are on Facebook overall.
 For instance, while Facebook took action on 2 million instances of bullying in the July-September period, this does not mean there were only 2 million instances of bullying during this time.

+In addition, Facebook plans to set up an independent body by next year for people to appeal decisions to remove — or leave up — posts that may violate its rules.
+Appeals are currently handled internally.

+Facebook employs thousands of people to review posts, photos, comments and videos for violations.
+Some things are also detected without humans, using artificial intelligence.
+Zuckerberg said creating an independent appeals body will prevent the concentration of "too-much decision-making" within Facebook.